Raycap News

 The Necessity Of Surge Protection For Wind Turbines

-Strikesorb is the premier offering from Raycap for surge and lightning protection for wind power systems.
-To accommodate the need for green energy and next generation power technology, more wind farms continue to be built and current wind farms are being expanded.
-As this trend continues, both turbine manufacturers and wind farm owners/operators are becoming increasingly aware of the costs associated with damage to these systems from the environment.
-The costs that occurs when a turbine sustains a lightning strike comes in two forms: the monetary costs associated with replacement of machinery caused by physical damage and the costs associated with the system being taken offline and becoming incapable of producing power.
-Electrical systems inside of wind turbines are at risk and face continual challenges based on the open landscapes that often surround them because they are generally the tallest structures in an often times exposed landscape.
+Electrical systems inside wind turbines are at risk and face continual challenges based on the fact that they are generally the tallest structures in an often exposed landscape.
 They are continuously at the mercy of harsh weather conditions, and the likelihood of a turbine being struck by lightning several times throughout its lifespan is very real.
-The costs of equipment replacement and repair must be factored into the business plan of any wind farm operator because direct and indirect lightning strike damage is created by intense electromagnetic fields that create transient overvoltages.
-These overvoltages are then passed through the electrical system directly to sensitive electronic equipment within the turbine itself.
-As the surges propagate throughout the system they produce both immediate and latent damage to circuitry and computerized equipment including components inside wind turbine generators, transformers, power converters, control electronics, communication and SCADA systems.
-Direct and immediate damage may be obvious, but latent damage that occurs as a result of multiple strikes or repeated exposure to surges can occur to key power components within a wind turbine, and many times this damage will not be covered by manufacturer’s warranties.
+The costs of equipment replacement and repair must be factored into the business plan of any wind farm operator.
+Lightning currents are often passed through the electrical system directly to sensitive electronic equipment within the turbine itself.
+As the current propagates throughout the system, it produces both immediate and latent damage to circuitry and computerized equipment, including components inside wind turbine generators, transformers, power converters, control electronics, communication, and SCADA systems.
+Direct and immediate damage may be obvious, but latent damage that occurs as a result of multiple strikes or repeated exposure to surges can occur to key power components within a wind turbine, and many times, this damage will not be covered by the manufacturer’s warranties.